The EU and Russia recognise each other as key partners on the international scene and cooperate on a number of issues of mutual interest.

 More information about is available on the "Country page - Russia" of the Horizon 2020 participant portal

 Enquiries concerning participation in Horizon 2020 may also be directed to the offices of the appointed Russian National Contact Points

 Horizon 2020 Info Kit, including a practical guide for researchers from Russia

 Another key area of Russia-EU S&T cooperation involves the development of global research infrastructures, including the large-scale "mega-science" projects.
 Russia and the EU actively collaborate on a number of research infrastructure initiatives, for example the EU X-ray Free-Electron Laser (XFEL) and the Facility for Antiproton and Ion Research (FAIR); the International Thermonuclear Experimental Reactor (ITER); the European Organisation for Nuclear Research (CERN); and others.

-Russia and the EU also collaborate within the framework of the Group of Senior Officials (GSO) on global research infrastructures, composed of representatives from the G8+O5 countries.
+Russia and the EU also collaborate within the framework of the Group of Senior Officials (GSO) on global research infrastructures.

 Initially, the EU provided technical assistance to Russia in a great variety of spheres under the TACIS programme (1991-2006).
 During this period several successful projects were implemented and programmes such as Tempus (in the field of higher education cooperation) and Cross border Cooperation were launched.